Liver Shunt 101

 A liver shunt occurs when these vessels do not close like nature intended.
 Blood is unable to be properly filtered by the puppy liver.
 The toxins create an inflammation of the brain causing symptoms such as depression, seizures, blindness and disorientation.
 These signs are worse shortly after a meal when these toxins are at their highest level.
 Affected puppies are often unthrifty and smaller than littermates.
 There are both medical and surgical treatment options for liver shunts with varying degrees of success.
 Most affected puppies start showing signs within weeks of being in their new home.

 The tricky part of liver shunts is that pups may not show signs until they are eight, ten, twelve weeks or even older.
 There are also different ways the shunts can form (intrahepatic vs extrahepatic) which creates varying levels of clinical signs.
 No one can tell by just looking at a puppy whether it has liver shunt or not.
-ALL IRISH WOLFHOUND PUPPIES SHOULD HAVE A LIVER SHUNT TEST after the age of 8-9 weeks.
-ALL BREEDERS should be able to tell you the results of this blood test (bile acids test).
+ALL IRISH WOLFHOUND PUPPIES SHOULD HAVE A LIVER SHUNT TEST after the age of 9 weeks.
+ALL BREEDERS should give you the results of this blood test (bile acids test).

 If you want to learn more about this malady, please see these articles: